 Width: 30 to 50 ft

-As its name suggests, river birch is found alongside rivers, streams, and lakes in the wild.
-In Minnesota, it is only found naturally along the Mississippi River in the southern part of the state.
+Grows best in acidic soils, moist well-drained soil, and wet soils.
+River birch will tolerate wet sites that experience occasional flooding as well as clay soils.
+This tree is tolerant of road salts and is often used in boulevards in the urban setting.
+Often found in the wild along river banks and lake edges.
+In Minnesota, the river birch is only found naturally along the Mississippi River in the southern part of the state.
 Unlike Minnesota's other birches, which are northern trees, river birch can be found all the way to the Gulf of Mexico.